 What can you do to make sure your employees don’t turn to theft to make up for their lost tips?

 First, have a good long-term forecast and reduce your staff accordingly.
 Many hotels make the mistake of forecasting their labor week to week instead of quarter to quarter.
 If you do a quarterly forecast, you can make better decisions.
 Unfortunately, many hotels will be laying off employees over the next year.
 If you evaluate your staff now based on forecasts, you can consider laying off a few employees now rather than just reducing everyone’s hours until morale really suffers.
 Be upfront and honest with your associates and how the decreased business will impact their jobs.
 For many employees, this is the first recession in their working lives.

 Second, make sure you are reviewing your internal controls.
 One of the most important tools to have now is a system to track all employee’s sales and tips by day.
 Be sure to compare each employees’ percentage of cash sales to other employees’ percentage and investigate any inconsistencies.

 Finally, continue to do what you have been doing in more successful times to keep theft out.
-Many hotels are tempted to spend less hours reviewing internal controls or reducing mystery shopping to save money.
-Don’t be short sighted.
-Think long term.
+Many hotels are tempted to spend fewer hours reviewing internal controls or reducing mystery shopping to save money.
+Don’t be short-sighted.
+Think long-term.